tmcmeeki/Batch-Exec/README.md

-# Batch
+# Batch::Exec
-Comprehensive Batch Executive
+Batch Executive	Framework

 A broad batch executive that facilitates sequencing of tasks on any platform.
 The basic premise of the batch executive is to provide for temporal cohesion of